telmo-correa/time-series-analysis/README.md

 Exercises are conducted on both R and Python for language practice purposes.

+### Implementation notes
 - Regression diagnostic graphs, in the same style as R, are implemented in `Python/utils.py`.
-- EACF is reimplemented in Python in `Python/eacf.py`.
+- `eacf`, from the TSA library, is reimplemented in Python in `Python/eacf.py`.
 Note that it uses statsmodels' ACF, rather than R, which may lead to small numerical computation differences.
+- `armasubsets`, from the TSA library, is reimplemented in Python in `Python/armasubsets.py`.
+It uses its own subset search code, rather than relying on R's `regsubsets` library.